Henry Ford II

-Henry Ford II (September 4, 1917 – September 29, 1987), sometimes known as "Hank the Deuce", was an American businessman in the automotive industry.
-He was the oldest son of Edsel Ford I and oldest grandson of Henry Ford I. He was president of the Ford Motor Company from 1945 to 1960, chief executive officer (CEO) from 1947 to 1979, and chairman of the board of directors from 1960 to 1980.
-Under the leadership of Henry Ford II, Ford Motor Company became a publicly traded corporation in 1956.
+Henry Ford II (September 4, 1917 – September 29, 1987), commonly known as Hank the Deuce, was an American businessman in the automotive industry.
+He was the oldest son of Edsel Ford I and oldest grandson of Henry Ford.
+He served as president of the Ford Motor Company from 1945 to 1960, chief executive officer (CEO) from 1947 to 1979, and chairman of the board of directors from 1960 to 1980.
+Under his leadership, Ford Motor Company became a publicly traded corporation in 1956.
 From 1943 to 1950, he also served as president of the Ford Foundation.

 Early life and education

 Henry Ford II was born in Detroit, Michigan, to Eleanor Clay Ford and Edsel Ford on September 4, 1917.
 He, brothers Benson and William, and sister Josephine, grew up amid affluence.
 He graduated from The Hotchkiss School in 1936.
-He attended Yale University, where he served on the business staff of The Yale Record, the campus humor magazine, but left in 1940 before graduation.
+He attended Yale University — where he served on the business staff of The Yale Record, the campus humor magazine — but left in 1940 before graduation.
 During this time, he became a member of the Zeta Psi fraternity.